 The VRF (Vicar’s Relief Fund) helps people experiencing homelessness through small, quick grants that prevent eviction or help people access accommodation.
-The average grant is £280, and we usually process requests in 1-3 days.
 As a frontline worker, you can apply for a grant on behalf of the person you are supporting.

 We do not accept applications from members of the public, only from paid frontline workers.